 Google Assistant, Siri, Bixby in Android, iPhone and Samsung devices, respectively, are great examples of General purpose Voice Assistant present on smartphones, smart speakers and other smart devices.

-All of these Voice assistants help you with general-purpose things like setting the alarm, scheduling events, making calls, launching apps, amongst other things.
+All of these Voice assistants help you with general things like setting the alarm, scheduling events, making calls, launching apps, amongst others.

 Increasingly, Google Assistant and Alexa are shifting strategy and focusing on doing tasks inside apps encroaching on the niche carved by in-app Voice Assistants.